rodrigodma/morse-api/README.md

 This web app has one ux in index.html which collect the text and select the mode (encode or decode) and showing the result as illustrated by the figure below:

 ![image](https://user-images.githubusercontent.com/961104/144882145-d0b13ed1-659a-480f-b57c-4d53cf3c9b7b.png)

+I would deploy this project in a servless platform such as cloud function or cloud run of GCP.